Jim Keltner: 2000s

 In 2000, Keltner toured with Crosby, Stills, Nash & Young on their "Tour of America".

 In 2000, he was the drummer on Neil Young's album Silver & Gold.

-In 2000, Keltner collaborated with Charlie Watts, drummer of the Rolling Stones, on an instrumental album entitled The Charlie Watts–Jim Keltner Project.
+In 2000, Keltner collaborated with Charlie Watts, drummer of the Rolling Stones, on an instrumental album titled The Charlie Watts–Jim Keltner Project.
 Watts played drums for each track, while Keltner contributed sequenced sounds and percussion.
 Tracks were named after famous drummers.

 In 2002, he briefly joined Bob Dylan's band during the European gigs while its main drummer, George Receli, recuperated from a hand injury.
 Later in the year, Keltner played in Concert For George, a tribute to George Harrison a year following his death.
 Wearing a sweatshirt with a Bob Dylan logo, he reprised his role as the Wilburys' drummer, joining Tom Petty and Jeff Lynne for "Handle with Care."
 During that project and performance, he worked with Paul McCartney along with other percussionists, including Ringo Starr.

 In 2003, he toured with Simon & Garfunkel in their Old Friends tour.

 In 2004, he was one of the "Hot Licks" on Dan Hicks' Selected Shorts CD.

 In 2006, he toured with T-Bone Burnett in The True False Identity tour and was featured on Jerry Lee Lewis's album Last Man Standing.
 He played on Mavis Staples's album We'll Never Turn Back, produced by Ry Cooder.

-He also lent his drumming skills to the tracks on Richard Shapero's album entitled Wild Animus: The Ram, recorded the same year.
+He also lent his drumming skills to the tracks on Richard Shapero's album titled Wild Animus: The Ram, recorded the same year.

 In 2007, he appeared with Lucinda Williams on West.
 The album was listed No. 18 on Rolling Stones list of the Top 50 Albums of 2007.
 He also played on Phish keyboardist's self titled debut album Page McConnell, released in 2007.

 In 2008, Keltner appeared on Break up the Concrete by The Pretenders, on One Kind Favor by B. B. King and on Oasis's "The Boy with the Blues", a non-album-track from Dig Out Your Soul.

 Also in 2008, Keltner participated in the production of the album Psalngs, the debut release of Canadian musician John Lefebvre.

 In 2009, Keltner played drums on singer/songwriter Todd Snider's Don Was-produced album, The Excitement Plan and on the Nonesuch debut, Christina Courtin.